Michael Wade (businessman)

 Michael John Wade OBE (born 22 May 1954) is a British insurance executive and political advisor.

 Early life

 Michael Wade was born in Woking, Surrey, United Kingdom.
 He is of Parsi Zoroastrian descent; his ancestors formed the Bombay Dockyards for the British East India Company – known as the Wadia family.
-Today, his distant cousin, Nusli Wadia, runs the family firm the Wadia Group.
 Wade is a descendant of Ardaseer Wadia, who settled in London during 1839, and became a member of the Royal Society.
-Michael Wade's grandfather, Mark, Anglicised the British branch of the family name to Wade in 1905.

 Wade attended the Dane Court Preparatory School in Pyrford, Surrey, before boarding at the Royal Russell School in Addington, Surrey.

 Career

-Michael Wade has spent his 40-year career working at Lloyd's in financial services.
-Over the course of his career, Wade also served in several committees including the Council of Lloyd's – then the regulator of the market – and the Committee of Lloyd's.
-Also, the Parliamentary Liaison Committee and one of the key influencers in establishing the Lloyd's Taskforce chaired by Sir David Rowland.
-Most recently, he was appointed a consultant to Brit Insurance.
-This is the latest in a number of consultancy and non-executive directorships Wade currently holds, with others including TigerRisk Capital Markets & Advisory (UK) and Neon Underwriting (at Lloyd's), as well as Swiss Re.